-- (a) Metal One America, Inc has a Forced Labor policy and a Supplier Code of Conduct for internal compliance and for our supplier's commitment to compliance. - (b) Metal One America, Inc. provides training to all employees to raise awareness of this issue within the organization. - (c) Metal One America, Inc. conducts regular supplier reviews every other year for low-risk suppliers, and annually for high-risk suppliers.
+- (a) Metal One America, Inc has a Forced Labor policy and a Supplier Code of Conduct for internal compliance and for our supplier's commitment to compliance. - (b) Metal One America, Inc. provides training to all employees who handle international transactions/ imports to raise awareness of this issue within the organization. - (c) Metal One America, Inc. conducts regular supplier reviews every other year for low-risk suppliers, and annually for high-risk suppliers.